Joint-Jam/joint-jam.github.io/README.md

 - public: Website assets.
 Directly copied to output
 - src/assets: Website assets.
 Processed by bundler.
 - src/components: Reusable components.
+- src/data: Used to store static data and to reduce hardcoding.
 - src/pages: Individual pages of the website.
 - src/styles: Shared styles.
 CSS for specific components should be located next to the component.